Our sustainability targets 2030: Environment

 Key Performance Indicators by 2030

-0 t of fossil CO2 emissions (scope 1 & 2, market-based)**
+0 t of fossil-based CO2 emissions (scope 1 and 2)

 100% of fossil-free raw materials and packaging materials

-+50% forest fertilization area*
++50% forest fertilisation**

-+30% continuous covered forestry in peatland forests
++30% share of continuous cover forestry in peatland forests

-+30% carbon sequestered in products**
++30% amount of carbon stored in wood products***

-* Energy efficiency index, compared to 2018
+* Energy Efficiency Index, compared to 2018

 ** hectares, compared to 2018